PostgresApp/PostgresApp/docs/extensions/index.md

 <div class="extension">
 	<h1>PostGIS</h1>
 	<div class="extension-description">
       PostGIS is a popular geospatial extension for PostgreSQL.
-It comes with everything you need to work with geographic vector and raster data.
+	  It includes the GDAL, PROJ.4 and GEOS libraries and comes with everything you need to work with geographic vector and raster data.
       Learn everything about this extension at <a href="https://postgis.net">postgis.net</a>
 	</div>
 	<div class="extension-hint">